utat-ss/HERON-documentation/communication-protocols/can-mobs.md

 In this example, the RX MOb will ignore transmissions from MOb B. The RX mask cares about equality in bits 10-8 and bit 1.
 All the ID tags have 0's in bits 10-8, but since the RX MOb has a 1 in bit 0 and MOb B has a 0, the RX MOb will mask transmissions from MOb B. Meanwhile, both the RX MOb and MOb A share a 1 in bit 0, so the RX MOb will accept incoming transmissions from MOb A.

-## 3. ctrl and mob_type
+## ctrl and mob_type

-The `mob_type` variable defines the type of MOb and should be one of `TX_MOB`, `RX_MOB` or `AUTO_MOB`, depending on the type of MOb you would like to define.
-'The `ctrl` variable is a six-element struct defined in `can.h` which holds CAN control parameters.
+The `mob_type` variable defines the type of MOb and should be one of `TX_MOB` or `RX_MOB`, depending on the type of MOb you would like to define.
+The `ctrl` variable is a six-element struct defined in `lib-common/include/can/can.h` which holds CAN control parameters.
 Default TX and RX control configurations are also defined in `can.h` (and work pretty well for the majority of cases).

 ``` C
 // struct to hold RTR, IDE, IDE Mask, RTR Mask and RBnTag bits;